cfjedimaster/raymondcamden2018/_posts/2016/04/27/2016-04-27-loopback-strongloop-and-api-connect-how-in-the-hell-do-they-relate.md

 categories: Development
 tags: strongloop
 banner_image: /images/banners/loopbak.jpg
+permalink: /2016/04/27/loopback-strongloop-and-api-connect-how-in-the-heck-do-they-relate
 ---

-So first and foremost - let me start off by being explicitly clear that what follows is 100% not IBM-approved material at all.
+So first and foremost - let me start off by being explicitly clear that what follows is 100{% raw %}% not IBM-approved material at all.
 Yeah, I work for IBM, but I think folks know that when I blog, I have my own voice and my own way of saying things.
-I'll include links to all the <strike>boring</strike>official resources for folks who want that side of the story, but what follows is 100% my own words only.
+I'll include links to all the <strike>boring</strike>official resources for folks who want that side of the story, but what follows is 100%{% endraw %} my own words only.

 <!--more-->